<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 DevOps technologies are hard to manage.
 Throw a patchwork of tech across multiple clouds with developers, execs, and security working at cross-purposes, and people will quickly start to look for workarounds.

 Can you relate?
-Then read on to learn about five hard-to-manage systems in the DevOps technology stack, plus a frictionless access solution to rule them all.
+Then read on to learn about five hard-to-manage systems in the DevOps technology stack, plus a frustration-free access solution to rule them all.

 DevOps Technologies That Are Hard to Manage